Morse theory on Lie groupoids: The stacky perspective

 so that we may think of $G^a\xleftarrow[\sim]{\it \phi}H^a\xrightarrow[\sim]{\it \psi} G'^a$ as a Morita fraction preserving boundaries.
 Hence, if $F:[M/G]\to \mathbb{R}$ is a stacky function presented by a basic function $f:M\to \mathbb{R}$ then the stacky level of $F$ below $a\in\mathbb{R}$ equals

-Two Riemannian metrics $\eta_1$ and $\eta_2$ on $G\rightrightarrows M$ are said to be \textbf{equivalent} if they induce the same inner products on the normal vector spaces over the groupoid orbits.
+Two Riemannian metrics $\eta_1$ and $\eta_2$ on $G\rightrightarrows M$ are said to be \textbf{equivalent} if they induce the same inner products on the normal vector spaces over the groupoid orbits \cite{dHF2}.
+More generally, we define a \textbf{Riemannian Morita map} (resp. \textbf{fibration}) $\phi: (H \rightrightarrows N) \to (G\rightrightarrows M)$ as a Morita map between Riemannian groupoids that induces isometries on the normal vector spaces to the groupoid orbits $\nu_z(\mathcal{O}^H)\to \nu_{\phi(z)}(\mathcal{O}^G)$ (resp.
+Riemannian submersion at the level of objects).
+By using this terminology we have that $\eta_1$ and $\eta_2$ are equivalent if and only if the identity $\textnormal{id}: (G \rightrightarrows M,\eta_1) \to (G\rightrightarrows M,\eta_2)$ is a Riemannian Morita map.
 Let us consider again the Morita fraction $G\xleftarrow[\sim]{\it \phi} H\xrightarrow[\sim]{\it \psi} G'$.
-From \cite{dHF2} we know that if $\eta^G$ is a Riemannian metric on $G$ then there exists a Riemannian metric $\eta^H$ on $H$ that makes the fibration $\phi:H\to G$ Riemannian (i.e. it induces linear isometries on the normal directions to the orbits).
-We can slightly modify $\eta^H$ by a cotangent averaging procedure to get another Riemannian metric $\tilde{\eta}^H$ on $H$ which descends to $G'$ defining a Riemannian metric $\eta^{G'}$, making of the fibration $\psi:H\to G'$ Riemannian.
+From \cite[Prop.
+6.3.1]{dHF2} we know that if $\eta^G$ is a Riemannian metric on $G$ then there exists a Riemannian metric $\eta^H$ on $H$ that makes the fibration $\phi:H\to G$ Riemannian.
+We can slightly modify $\eta^H$ by a cotangent averaging procedure so that we get another Riemannian metric $\tilde{\eta}^H$ on $H$ which descends to $G'$ defining a Riemannian metric $\eta^{G'}$ making of the fibration $\psi:H\to G'$ Riemannian.
 It turns out that these pullback and pushforward constructions are well-defined and mutually inverse modulo equivalence of metrics.
-This is because $\eta^H$ and $\tilde{\eta}^H$ turn out to be equivalent.
+This is because $\eta^H$ and $\tilde{\eta}^H$ turn out to be equivalent, see the proof of Theorem 6.3.3 in \cite{dHF2}.
 In this case we refer to $(G,\eta^G)$ and $(G',\eta^{G'})$ as being \textbf{Morita equivalent Riemannian groupoids}.
 It suggests a definition for Riemannian metrics over differentiable stacks.
-Namely, a stacky metric on the orbit stack $[M/G]$ associated to a Lie groupoid $G\rightrightarrows M$ is defined to be an equivalence class $[\eta]$ of a Riemannian groupoid metric $\eta$ on $G$.
+Namely, a \textbf{stacky metric} on the orbit stack $[M/G]$ presented by a Lie groupoid $G\rightrightarrows M$ is defined to be an equivalence class $[\eta]$ of a Riemannian metric $\eta$ on $G$.
 For further details the reader is recommended to visit \cite{dHF2}.

 The \textbf{tangent stack} of $[M/G]$ is by definition the differentiable stack $T[M/G]:=[TM/TG]$ that is presented by the tangent groupoid $TG\rr TM$, see \cite{H2}.
 The multiplicative vector field defined by the gradient of $F:G\to\mathbb{R}$ with respect to the groupoid metric $\eta$ defines, by means of the Dictionary Lemmas from \cite[s.
 2.6]{BX}, a stacky vector field on $[M/G]$ in the sense of \cite[Def.
 4.14]{H2}.
 By using the identification of the coarse tangent space $T_{[x]}[M/G]$ with the orbit space $\nu_x(\mathcal{O})/G_x\cong \nu(\mathcal{O})/G_{\mathcal{O}}$ we may think of this stacky vector field as a stacky map $\nabla F: [M/G]\to T[M/G]$ given by $[x]\mapsto [\nabla f(x)]$, which is clearly well defined.
 We shall refer to it as the \textbf{stacky gradient vector field} of $F:[M/G]\to \mathbb{R}$ with respect to $[\eta]$.
 Observe that $\nabla F$ satisfies